Seville Orange French Toast

 Share this Recipe

 I love love love love love French toast.
 Love it.
 But at the same time, part of me doesn’t really get it.
-Don’t get me wrong – I know what it is, and I know how to make it, but I feel like it occupies a strange cultural position that I just can’t figure out.
+Don’t get me wrong – I know what it is, and I know how to make it, but I feel like it occupies a strange culinary and cultural position that I just can’t figure out.
 First of all, I don’t get why it’s got a reputation for being difficult and/or time-consuming, and I can’t figure out why.
 It’s simply a matter of mixing basic kitchen staples and throwing the whole shebang in a frying pan.
 It’s also a great way to use up leftover bread, as it works better with a day-old loaf.
 In fact, the French name (because of course the French don’t call it French toast) is pain perdu (lost bread) – a direct reference to the dish’s ability to reclaim and reinvigorate stale bread.
-On top of that, it scales really easily, making it ideal for two people or 20.
+On top of that, it scales really easily, making it ideal for two people or twenty.
 So while it’s got a definite elaborate-brunch status, it’s just as easy to whip up for a simple (albeit indulgent) breakfast or lunch.

 Anyway, I can deal with misconceptions concerning difficulty.
 What really drives me nuts is the way that French toast is generally plated and presented.
 Specifically, the way that the simple combination of eggs, milk, and bread gets absolutely basted in cloying, over-the-top sweetness.
 The toast itself is often treated like an afterthought, with the focus instead falling on its ability to act as a vessel/sponge for syrup, heavily sweetened fruit purees, and unseemly quantities of whipped cream.
 Don’t get me wrong – sweetness definitely makes the whole thing come alive.
 But it seems like all too often French toast is positively drowning in sugar.
 I find myself wondering if it’s some kind of brunch inferiority complex (i.e. the bread just doesn’t seem exciting enough so the toppings overcompensate), or if it’s simply a lazy and generic way to put together an inoffensive meal.
 Perhaps it’s a bit of both.
 Regardless, brunch should be a merger between breakfast and lunch, not breakfast and dessert.
 In fact, I just want to go on record and say that over-sweetened brunch carbs are an annoying trend that I’d like to see quashed right now.
 If your breakfast is nearly indistinguishable from a rather large piece of cake, you might be missing the point of the meal.